Chloebrz/swing-node-react/doc/server/index.md

  - Local strategy: admin can log in/sign up with an email address and a password

 ### MongoDB
-We use a **MongoDB** database to store the picture documents (image with legend), the video metadata documents and the users information.
+A **MongoDB** database is used to store website data:
+  - the picture documents (image with name and legend)
+  - the video metadata (name and legend)
+  - and the users information.

+To ease the use of the database, we use the **Mongoose** library.

 Folder structure